 Benson began riding hunters in her teens, coached by Robert Meilsoe.
 But after graduating, the reality of realty dictated that she give up horses for the next 20 years while she built her business.
 About 16 years ago, she felt she needed a change from skiing and a few other pursuits, but longed to return to her first love.
 She purchased a couple of prospects and decided that if she was taking another shot at the sport, she would get serious.
 “Rather than keeping my horses here in Ottawa, I moved them to Torrey Pines (in Schomberg) so I could train with Eric Lamaze and Courtney Vince.
 Mostly I did hunter at first with Courtney and bought and sold a few horses through Eric.”
 Her two current horses – Joli Coeur and Quannan De Bray – were imported from Europe through Lamaze and Vince’s overseas connections.
 Joli Coeur (known as Cracker in the barn) is a 19-year-old chestnut Selle Francais gelding.
 “He is sort of the barn pet,” says Benson.
 Quannan De Bray (nicknamed Britain) is a 13-year-old bay Belgian Sport Horse gelding that came from Michael Whitaker’s barn.
 His sire, Kannan, was a talented member of the French jumping team who was named French national champion in 2005.

 Following the Beijing Olympics, Lamaze and Vince became stationed primarily in Europe, so Benson decided to move on.
 She relocated her horses to Yann Candele’s Normandy Hills Farm in Caledon.
 As he used to work with Lamaze, it seemed like a natural progression, although one of Benson’s horses was faced with a career change.
 “I showed Cracker three times at the Royal in the hunter division and he won lots of stuff over the years.
 But Yann’s really isn’t a hunter barn, so my hunter became a jumper and actually does much better as a jumper!”
-In 2009, Joli Coeur was champion at his first show at Blainville.
-His stablemate, Quannan de Bray, was circuit champion in 2008 at WEF and reserve circuit champion in 2009.
 Throughout the years at the Winter Equestrian Festival in Wellington, Florida, Benson packs a one-two punch with both horses in the low adult division and was regularly champion or reserve with one or the other, or both.
 “I’ve been lucky – I’m getting some really good schooling in the jumper division, and the horses like me!” she says, adding that while she doesn’t have children, “my “kids” are the Benson Boys – that’s what they call them at the barn.”

 The logistics of working, riding and showing (not to mention home life with hubby Bill Stanyar) requires a precision balancing act from Benson.
 “Every week I fly to Toronto; I basically ride one afternoon, ride the next day and come back,” she explains.
 After years of commuting, she has it down to a fine art.
 “I can leave my desk (in downtown Ottawa) and get to the barn faster than someone coming from Bay and Bloor in Toronto.”

-While in Wellington, Benson keeps her horses with Courtney & Ainsley Vince who are both Grand Prix riders on the Canadian Show Jumping Circuit and also were at Torrey Pines at the beginning for Benson’s start back in horses.
+While in Wellington, Benson keeps her horses with Melissandra Lincourt who is Grand Prix rider on the Canadian Show Jumping Circuit.
 The Vince’s Linden Ridge Stables is Benson’s new training facility in Burlington, Ontario and she continues to Florida with them for the winter months.
-“The horses go down at Christmas and come back end of April,” says Benson, who usually manages to do eight or nine shows during the 12-week tournament.
+“The horses go down in early November and come back end of April,” says Benson, who usually manages to do eight or nine shows during the 12-week tournament.